NikhilMahadevan/analyze-tremor-bradykinesia-PD/README.md

 | resting_tremor_amplitude.py | Heuristic | Compute tremor amplitude (during bouts of tremor) |
 | hand_movement_features.py | Heuristic | Compute amplitude of hand movement and smoothness of hand movement (jerk metric) |

-* __endpoints__: code to filter model predictions per the tree above and summarize measures of resting tremor and bradykinesia for a given period of time
+* __endpoints__: code to filter model predictions per the tree above and summarize measures of resting tremor and bradykinesia for a given period of time.
+See further explanation in table below:

 |File| Description|
 |---|---|